 IF WALKING: If you are walking or taking public transportation, please come to the front of our building and wait outside our front door.
 A volunteer will come outside, check you in and guide you to a seating area where you can wait for your groceries.

-ALL CLIENTS: The head of household must show an ID each time they visit the pantry.
-Examples: driver’s license, passport, Massachusetts ID, lease agreement or health insurance card, etc. Clients are served once every 30 days.
+- The head of household must show proof of name each time they visit the pantry.
+Examples: driver’s license, passport, Massachusetts ID, lease agreement or health insurance card, etc.

 Pantry hours are 10-11:45am Monday-Friday and Wednesday evenings (by appointment only).